 To be admitted to the Sinclair School of Nursing’s RN to BSN option, the following criteria must be fulfilled:

 - Application to MU Admissions.
 Check requirements for admission as a transfer student.
+Applications are accepted year round.

 - Official transcripts from all colleges and universities attended must be on file with the Admissions Office.
 Transfer credits must be from a regionally accredited college or university.